 Using a custom column

-We’ll quickly open the chart editor by clicking Explore from the top navigation bar and select our data source.
+We’ll quickly open the chart editor by clicking Chart from the top navigation bar and select our data source.
 Custom columns appear in the data source just as any other column would, and you can add them as a Column or Filter in Visual SQL as usual.

 Let’s switch to SQL Mode to see what the generated query looks like.
 The custom SQL we’ve written to generate this column is inserted directly into the query.